isomerpages/moe-mayflowerpri/_school-information/Financial Assistance Scheme (FAS).md

 ##### **About**
 NPP aims to provide low-income households with students and Persons-with-Disabilities (PWD) with the opportunity to own a subsidised PC Bundle (i.e. computer with 3 years free broadband), to support their learning needs.

 For full details, please click [here](https://www.imda.gov.sg/neupc).

-1\.
-Click [here](/files/for.pdf)for application form if your child is a MOE-FAS/SPED-FAS student.
+ 1. Click [here](https://www.imda.gov.sg/-/media/Imda/Files/Programme/NEU-PC-Plus/NPP-Application-Form-for-MOE-SPED-FAS-2023.pdf) for application form if your child is a MOE-FAS/SPED-FAS student.

-2\.
-Click [here](/files/not%20for.pdf) for application form if your child is not a MOE-FAS/SPED-FAS student.
+ 2. Click [here](https://www.imda.gov.sg/-/media/Imda/Files/Programme/NEU-PC-Plus/NPP-Application-Form-for-NON-MOE-SPED-FAS-2023.pdf) for application form if your child is not a MOE-FAS/SPED-FAS student.

+ 3. Click [here](https://www.imda.gov.sg/-/media/Imda/Files/Programme/NEU-PC-Plus/NEU-PC-Plus-IMDA-FBB-Svc-Appl-9-April-2020.pdf) for Fibre Broadband Service.

-3\.
-To apply for Home Access Programme, please refer to [Home Access v3.0 Brochure (WEF Oct 2021)](/files/brochure.pdf) or click [www.digitalaccess.gov.sg](http://www.digitalaccess.gov.sg/) for more details.
+ 4. To apply for Home Access Programme, please refer to [www.digitalaccess.gov.sg](http://www.digitalaccess.gov.sg/) for more details.

 You may also obtain the application forms from the General Office.
-Please submit all completed application forms to the General Office.
+Please submit all completed application forms to the General Office